JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CCscH"></a>CCscH

-Returns the complex hyperbolic cosecant of this complex number.
+Returns the complex hyperbolic cosecant of a complex number.

 ```
 FUNCTION CCscH (BYREF value AS _complex) AS _complex